Strigoi: Types

-Prevention & protection
+Prevention and protection

-A common way used to identify a vampire was to place a 7 year old boy dressed in white on a white horse near the graveyard at midday.
+A common way used to identify a vampire was to place a 7-year-old boy of 'purity' dressed in white on a white horse near the graveyard at midday.
 It was believed that the horse would stop at the grave of the suspected vampire.

 In 1887, French geographer Élisée Reclus details burials in Romania: "If the deceased has red hair, he is very concerned that he was back in the form of dog, frog, flea or bedbug, and that it enters into houses at night to suck the blood of beautiful young girls.
 So it is prudent to nail the coffin heavily, or, better yet, a stake through the chest of the corpse."

 Simeon Florea Marian in Înmormântarea la români (1892) describes another preventive method, unearthing and beheading, then re-interring the corpse and head face-down.

 The Dracula Scrapbook by Peter Haining, published by New English Library editions in 1976, reported that the meat of a pig killed on the 17 October, the feast day of Saint Ignatius, was a good way to guard against vampires, according to Romanian legend.